GlobalConfiguration resource

-The GlobalConfiguration resource allows you to define the global configuration parameters of the Ingress Controller.
+This page explains how to use the GlobalConfiguration resource to define the global configuration parameters of F5 NGINX Ingress Controller.

 Prerequisites

-When installing the Ingress Controller, you need to reference a GlobalConfiguration resource in the -global-configuration command-line argument.
-The Ingress Controller only needs one GlobalConfiguration resource.
+When installing NGINX Ingress Controller using Manifests, you need to reference a GlobalConfiguration resource in the -global-configuration command-line argument.
+NGINX Ingress Controller only needs one GlobalConfiguration resource.

 The GlobalConfiguration resource defines the global configuration parameters of the Ingress Controller.
 Below is an example: